 • In a medium-sized bowl, melt the semi-sweet chocolate chips and coconut oil (optional) in the microwave in 45 – 60 second increments, stirring each time, until completely melted and smooth.

-12 oz Semi-Sweet Chocolate Chips, 1 tablespoon Coconut Oil
+12 oz Semi-Sweet Chocolate Chips, 1 tbsp Coconut Oil

 • Pour the melted chocolate over the top of the peanut butter, then spread evenly over the top using a spatula or offset spatula.